wk8/dual-elasticsearch-cluster/README.md

 This project allows you to have two separate ElasticSearch clusters in sync, using Varnish (https://www.varnish-cache.org/).

-It is being in production, but YMMV.
+It is being used in production, but YMMV.

 Why would you want this?